Sonoma County Basics

 Geyserville

-A mellow town a few miles north of Healdsburg, Geyserville has a small downtown where Highway 128 hooks east into the Alexander Valley.
+A mellow town a few miles north of Healdsburg, Geyserville has a small downtown where Highway 128 turns east into the Alexander Valley.
 Cab and Zin country, this is a great place to decompress from the hubbub of Healdsburg.
 Drop by Locals Tasting Room to find out what’s up.

 Sonoma Valley